Vrachakatla15/Vrachakatla15/README.md

 Derived actionable insights using Python, R, and machine learning, contributing to a 15% increase in data-driven decision-making while leveraging Databricks for a 25% speed increase in big data processing.
 Collaborated cross-functionally, designing APIs, leading A/B testing, and contributing significantly to machine learning/statistical model development, enhancing operational efficiency and customer satisfaction.

-### LTI Mindtree, Hyderabad, India                                                     September 2019- August 2022
+### Infosys, Hyderabad, India                                                               September 2019- August 2022
 Position: Data Engineer

 Managed 100 terabytes of diverse data utilizing Apache Spark, Kafka, and Hadoop, achieving a 35% increase in data processing efficiency.